FIFA World Cup qualifiers: Overall team records

 The below table compares the overall records of all teams that have participated in qualification.
 Teams are ordered by points using the three points for a win system, then by goal difference, and then by goals scored.
 Note that this order does not represent any official rankings, and qualification tournaments are not direct competitions among all teams.

 The "Qualifying attempts" column counts qualifying campaigns where the team played at least one match that was not annulled.
 An attempt is treated as "successful" if the team gained the right to participate in the finals, even if it did not appear there eventually.

 As per statistical convention in football, goals scored during extra time are counted towards matches' scorelines and outcomes, while goals scored during penalty shoot-outs are not.
 Annulled matches are not counted; for matches that were annulled and then replayed, only the replays are counted.
 For matches where the scorelines were awarded, the awarded scorelines, and not the original ones (if any), are counted.

-The table is updated to the 2022 qualification.